 Dear colleagues and friends,

-On behalf of the South African Heart Association (SAHA) and the Radiological Society of South Africa (RSSA), I would like to welcome you to the Cardiovascular Magnetic Resonance Congress of South Africa (SA-CMR), which will be taking place at the Doubletree by Hilton Hotel - Upper East Side Woodstock from 30 October to 04 November 2018.
+I would like to welcome you to the 2018 Cardiovascular Magnetic Resonance Congress of South Africa (SA-CMR), which will be taking place at the Doubletree by Hilton Hotel - Upper East Side Woodstock from 30 October to 04 November 2018.

+The meeting is endorsed by the South African Heart Association (SAHA) and the Radiological Society of South Africa (RSSA).
 The SA-CMR congress is held jointly under the auspices of the Cardiovascular Imaging Society of South Africa (CISSA), a special interest group of the SAHA and the South Africa Society for Cardiovascular Imaging (SASOCI), a special interest group of the RSSA.
-Further, the meeting has endorsement from the Society for Cardiovascular Magnetic Resonance (SCMR), the European Association for Cardiovascular Imaging (EACVI), the Pan African Society for Cardiology (PASCAR) and the African Society of Radiology (ASR).
+Further, the meeting has endorsement from the Society for Cardiovascular Magnetic Resonance (SCMR), the International Society for Magnetic Resonance in Medicine (ISMRM), the European Association for Cardiovascular Imaging (EACVI), the Pan African Society for Cardiology (PASCAR) and the African Society of Radiology (ASR).

-The theme for this year’s meeting is ‘Imaging in heart failure’.
-Accordingly, the pre- conference workshop on Tuesday 30 October 2018 will be dedicated to heart failure.
-Importantly, talks on heart failure will be presented in different sessions throughout the meeting, to maintain the focus on this important theme.
+The theme for this year’s meeting is ‘Neglected cardiovascular diseases’.
+Accordingly, the pre- conference workshop on Tuesday 30 October 2018 will be dedicated to talks by experts on neglected cardiovascular diseases.
+Importantly, talks on cardiovascular diseases of pestilence will be presented in different sessions throughout the meeting, to maintain the focus on this important theme.

 The congress will be supported by industry partners and delegates are encouraged to visit the exhibition stands, which will highlight the latest developments in CMR.